EricssonResearch/tnmt/README.md

-# README

 # COLLABORATIVE FENCELESS ROBOTICS

-Implemented Reinforcement Machine Learning technique (Q-Learning) on TurtleBot 3-Burger to avoid bumping into static obstacles.
+Implemented Reinforcement Machine Learning technique (Q-Learning) on TurtleBot 3-Burger to avoid bumping into static obstacles and path finding.

 ## Instructions to set up the workspace